WORKING FOR YOU: Coronavirus myths busted, no link to beer brand

 “There is great potential for a lot of hysteria and a lot of people getting very concerned inappropriately,” Dr. Ira Helfand at Family Care Medical Center told 22News.

 The most recent myth is that the coronavirus is linked to the Mexican beer brand, Corona.
-According to a recent survey by 5W Public Relations, 38% of beer drinkers said they would not buy the beer because of the virus, and 16% were confused about if the two were linked.
+According to a recent survey by 5W Public Relations, 38 percent of beer drinkers said they would not buy the beer because of the virus, and 16 percent were confused about if the two were linked.

 Local liquor stores said they’ve heard the myth, but it hasn’t impacted sales.